 Another well-known sweet maker from Lyon is “Délices des Sens” with three chocolate shops located on the Rhône left bank (3rd and 6th Arrondissements).

 Pralines of Lyon

-Another sweet speciality from the Lyon area are pralines.
+Another sweet speciality from the Lyon area is pralines.
 They are almonds wrapped with cooked sugar and pink food colouring.

 They are part of the local gastronomic heritage!
 You can eat them by themselves or use them to decorate cakes and tarts such as the famous “tarte aux pralines” (pralines tart).

 The “Gâteau de Saint-Genix” or “brioche aux pralines” originates from the eponymous town in Savoie.